GabrieleDed/bored/README.md

 - [x] Replace "WEB system" with your system name

 ## Description

+A system which generates random activities, providing user with a wide range to choose the most desirable.
+After Choosing the one user wishes, the system provides the users with a certain information about the activity.

-- [ ] Provide WEB system description in few sentences - its purpose, users, etc.
+- [x] Provide WEB system description in few sentences - its purpose, users, etc.

 ## Entity definition
 - [ ] Define the entity ("object" that will be manipulated) of WEB system